Scones are welcome any time of the day.

 Divide dough in half.
 Pat each half into 7-inch circle on large greased baking sheet.
 Score each half into 8 wedges.
 (Do not separate.)

 Brush tops with half of maple syrup.
-Bake for 20 to 25 minutes or until lightly browned.
+Bake 20-25 minutes or until lightly browned.
 Brush with remaining maple syrup.
 Cut into wedges.
 Serve warm.

 - Dip knife in flour if dough is sticky.